wilsonmeier/bitcore/README.md

 We (SatoshiLabs) are not promising to keep these forks "alive", updated and maintained, long-term.
 For that reason, they are not pushed into NPM, just on github.

 However, right now, we are actively using these in production on https://wallet.trezor.io .

 What is also added is support for new smart fees; `/utils/estimatesmartfee?nbBlocks=2&mode=economical` returns the new smart fees.
 Similarly, estimatesmartfee (with `int bool` parameters) is added to the bitcore websocket API.

+We do not version Bitcore here, either for mainnet or for the forks; we are using https://github.com/satoshilabs/bitcore-deb to build debian packages, which are versioned, for all the coins.
+So this repo might seem a little chaotic, but we are pinning commit hashes for various altcoins in the bitcore-deb repo.

+Bitpay's Bitcore has diverged from our code with their recent rewrites and refactors (for example, added bcoin for transaction parsing); we do not plan to merge the big refactors back here.

 Following is original Bitcore readme.